 Have you received a letter or call from JC International Acquisition Debt Collectors?
 People find themselves in debt for all sort of reasons.
 This might include losing a job, going through a divorce or the emergence of problems beyond their control.
 On the other hand, it could be you’ve been trying to pay off a number of debts and hit problems further down the line.
+Read this guide and you may be able to write off your debts!

-The first thing to realise is, you’re not alone and there’s plenty of help at hand from people who will not judge you, so try not to get too stressed at this point.
+The first thing to realise is, you’re not alone and there’s plenty of help at hand from people who will not judge you.
+So try not to get too stressed at this point.
 It is however, important to meet the problem head on and you can do this by getting in touch with the creditor or debt collection company to acknowledge their letter.

-If things have been left for a while or you’ve even had debts you thought might have been taken care of a long time ago, and get a letter or a phone call from a debt collection agency you’ll need to take action.
+If things have been left for a while or you’ve even had debts you thought might have been taken care of a long time ago, and get a letter or a phone call from a debt collection agency, you’ll need to take action.

 Why Have I Been Contacted by JC International Acquisition?